Ancient Greek religion: Ceremonies

 The lack of a unified priestly class meant that a unified, canonic form of the religious texts or practices never existed; just as there was no unified, common sacred text for the Greek belief system, there was no standardization of practices.
 Instead, religious practices were organized on local levels, with priests normally being magistrates for the city or village, or gaining authority from one of the many sanctuaries.
+Pausanias notes that the priest of the temple of Athena Alea at Tegea was a boy, who held office only until reaching the age of puberty.
 Some priestly functions, like the care for a particular local festival, could be given by tradition to a certain family.
 To a large extent, in the absence of "scriptural" sacred texts, religious practices derived their authority from tradition, and "every omission or deviation arouses deep anxiety and calls forth sanctions".

-Greek ceremonies and rituals were mainly performed at altars.
+Greek ceremonies and rituals were mainly performed at altars, which were never inside temples, but often just outside, or standing by themselves somewhere.
 These were typically devoted to one or a few gods, and supported a statue of the particular deity.
 Votive deposits were left at the altar, such as food, drinks, as well as precious objects.
 Sometimes animal sacrifices were performed here, with most of the flesh taken for eating and the offal burnt as an offering to the gods.
 Libations, often of wine, would be offered to the gods as well, not only at shrines, but also in everyday life, such as during a symposium.

+One rite of passage was the amphidromia, celebrated on the fifth or seventh day after the birth of a child.
+Childbirth was extremely significant to Athenians, especially if the baby was a boy.
 One ceremony was pharmakos, a ritual involving expelling a symbolic scapegoat such as a slave or an animal, from a city or village in a time of hardship.
 It was hoped that by casting out the ritual scapegoat, the hardship would go with it.